Control-xl/Medical-Vision-Langauge-Transformer/README.md

 ```
 python run_retrieval.py --batch 32 --conv swintransformer --pretrained --pretrained_path ./checkpoints/swin-rgc-roco-medicat  --do_train --do_test --do_rank --epochs 100 --lr 1e-6
 ```
-One can directly train the models on the downstream tasks from scratch by removing the argument ```--pretrained```
+You can also directly train the models on the downstream tasks from scratch by removing the argument ```--pretrained```